WPChill/strong-testimonials/readme.txt

 **Notification emails** can be sent to multiple admins when new testimonials are submitted.
 New testimonials can also be assigned to a specific category.

-The form can be submitted via Ajax which makes it compatible with the popular [Popup Maker](https://wordpress.org/plugins/popup-maker/) plugin.
+The form can be submitted via Ajax so it's compatible with the popular [Popup Maker](https://wordpress.org/plugins/popup-maker/) plugin.

 = Display =

 Everything happens in a **View**.
 Instead of learning multiple shortcodes with dozens of options, a View contains all the options in a simple, intuitive editor that no other testimonial plugin has.
 Display the View using a single shortcode or the widget.

+You can create unlimited Views.
+For example, one View for the form, another View for a list, another for a slideshow, and so on.

 Some of the options for displaying testimonials in a **list** or **slideshow**: